 Dogs and cats require daily attention and human time.
-Leaving them alone for long periods (particularly dogs) can lead to the development of serious behavioural problems.
+Leaving them alone for long periods (particularly dogs) can lead to the development of serious behavioral problems.
 Make sure your lifestyle can accommodate your pet.
-If you work long hours, have a busy social life and/or you travel a lot, think twice about getting a dog or a cat.
+If you work long hours, have a busy social life, and/or travel a lot, think twice about getting a dog or a cat.
 Maybe consider fish or another less time-consuming pet.
 You could adopt an older dog, which requires less time for play and exercise.

 Owning a pet costs money.
-Over and above the cost of purchasing your pet – which veterinary care and on-going treatment.
-Initially, think about setting up a savings account for your new pet, for those unforeseen expenses that come as part of pet ownership.
-Pet insurance is also highly recommended, or alternatively, you may want to consider a smarter way to pay for your pet’s care, by opening an account with Openpay – a payment plan that allows pet owners spread the cost of the vet bill over time.
-When the day comes when your pet needs an operation and/or on-going medical care – which will be difficult enough to deal with in itself – you will not need the additional worry of where the money will come from to pay for it.
+Over and above the cost of purchasing your pet – and this means veterinary care and ongoing treatment.
+Have a think about setting up a savings account for your new pet, for those unforeseen expenses that come as part of pet ownership.
+Pet insurance with providers like Trupanion – is also highly recommended.
+When the day comes when your pet needs an operation and/or ongoing medical care – which will be difficult enough to deal with in itself – you will not need the additional worry of where the money will come from to pay for it.

 You need to consider if you can provide the appropriate living environment for your pet.
 Are you allowed to keep pets where you live?
-If you’re considering getting a dog, do you have a garden, or a suitable back yard – and is it secure?
+If you’re considering getting a dog, do you have a garden or a suitable backyard – and is it secure?
 Where will your pet sleep?
 All these factors need to be considered in advance.
-Although you can make almost any home pet friendly (to an extent) there may by some structural elements of you home that will prevent you from getting the pet you want.
+Although you can make almost any home pet friendly (to an extent) there may be some structural elements of your home that will prevent you from getting the pet you want.

 8. Partner with a Vet